 option_name description iconfile Path to an icns icon file for the application.
 This will be copied into the bundle. qt_menu_nib Path to the qt-menu.nib file for Qt applications.
-By default, it will be auto-detected. bundle_name File name for the bundle application without the .app extension. custom_info_plist File to be used as the Info.plist in the app bundle.
-A basic one will be generated by default. include_frameworks A list of Framework directories to include in the app bundle. include_resources A list of tuples of additional files to include in the app bundle's resources directory, with the first element being the source, and second the destination file or directory name. codesign_identity The identity of the key to be used to sign the app bundle. codesign_entitlements The path to an entitlements file to use for your application's code signature. codesign_deep Boolean for whether to codesign using the -deep option. codesign_resource_rules Plist file to be passed to codesign's -resource-rules option. absolute_reference_path Path to use for all referenced libraries instead of @executable_path rpath_lib_folder replace @rpath with given folder for any files
+By default, it will be auto-detected. bundle_name File name for the bundle application without the .app extension. plist_items A list of key-value pairs (type: List[Tuple[str, str]]) to be added to the app bundle Info.plist file. custom_info_plist File to be used as the Info.plist in the app bundle.
+A basic one will be generated by default. include_frameworks A list of Framework directories to include in the app bundle. include_resources A list of tuples of additional files to include in the app bundle's resources directory, with the first element being the source, and second the destination file or directory name. codesign_identity The identity of the key to be used to sign the app bundle. codesign_entitlements The path to an entitlements file to use for your application's code signature. codesign_deep Boolean for whether to codesign using the -deep option. codesign_resource_rules Plist file to be passed to codesign's -resource-rules option. absolute_reference_path Path to use for all referenced libraries instead of @executable_path rpath_lib_folder DEPRECATED .
+Will be removed in next version.
+(Formerly replaced @rpath with given folder for any files.)